1jour1vin

 Robert Parker - Wine Advocate

-The Puligny-Montrachet 2015 1er Cru Les Referts appears more closed than the Puligny La Garenne on the nose and needed a little aeration before offering pleasant, even fascinating notes of fresh grass and granite.
-The palate is creamy on entry with spicy citrus notes, although I currently perceive more minerality and tension in La Garenne.
-Let's see how this develops once bottled.
+The 2015 Puligny-Montrachet 1er Cru Les Referts appears more closed on the nose than the Puligny La Garenne and needed a bit of aeration before revealing pleasant, even fascinating, notes of fresh grass and granite.
+The palate is creamy on the attack with spicy citrus, though I currently perceive more minerality and tension in La Garenne.
+Let’s see how this plays out once it’s in the bottle.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France